-When I think of a "midsummer night," the first thing that comes to mind is this delicious shade of rich cobalt blue with just a hint of purple, so I chose to make that color the central element of this outfit.
-The studded black tunic evokes a quality of surrealism and uncertainty, true to the atmosphere of the play, while tribal gladiator sandals and whimsical leaf earrings echo the play's natural forest setting.
+When I think of a "midsummer night," the first thing that comes to mind is this delicious shade of rich indigo blue, so I chose to make that color the central element of this outfit.
+The studded black tunic evokes a quality of surrealism and uncertainty, true to the atmosphere of the play, while black strappy sandals and whimsical leaf earrings echo the play's natural forest setting.

 Romeo and Juliet

 No reference to Shakespeare would be complete without some mention of Romeo and Juliet.
-Florals, ruffles, and blush tones convey Juliet's innocence, romance, and hope.
-White denim keeps the look structured and adds a dose of assertiveness and self-confidence -- after all, it takes guts to defy your parents and go after the guy you love.
+Florals, ruffles, and blush tones convey Juliet's naiveté, romance, and hope.
+White denim keeps the look structured and adds a dose of assertiveness and self-confidence.

-In Twelfth Night, Viola is the messenger page of the Duke of Orsino, who thinks she's a boy.
+In the Twelfth Night, Viola is the messenger page of the Duke of Orsino, who thinks she's a boy.
 He has no idea that she's actually a woman, and that she's in love with him.
-(In the end, he finds out, and they get together.)
+(Spoiler: In the end, he finds out, and they get together.)

 This outfit plays up the androgynous look, with menswear-inspired staples like the structured blazer and the oxford flats.
-Meanwhile, a simple nude top and thin chain necklace add subtle and irresistible feminine detail, so that no one will actually think you're a guy.
+Meanwhile, a simple nude top and thin pearl necklace add subtle and irresistible romantic detail.

 What do you think?

 Do you agree or disagree with my interpretations of each of the plays?
-I'll be honest, the last time I read any of these was back in middle school, so some of the references might be a little superficial -- but inspiration is just a spark to ignite your own creations, and that's the whole point of artistic license.
+Some of the references might be a little superficial.
+Inspiration is just a spark to ignite your own creations, and that's the whole point of artistic license.

 What inspires your fashion choices?
-Movies, music, and TV are typical, and I definitely get tips from chick flicks, period films, and Gossip Girl.
+Movies, music, and TV are typical inspirations; I definitely get tips from chick flicks and period films.
 But what about subtler inspirations, like books, buildings, art, history... maybe even food?
-Share your ideas with us -- inspiration is contagious.
+Share your ideas with us -- inspiration is contagious!